swt30/thesis/chapters/01-introduction/01-introduction.md

   In an image of the 2012 transit of Venus, the planet is opaque at this wavelength.
 Stellar surface activity, clearly visible in this image, is a key complication when disentangling information from a planet and star. --- *NASA SDO/AIA*
 ](venus-transit){#fig:transit-of-venus}

-Although I am of mixed opinion about the overall success of atmospheric modelling thus far, mostly due to the poor quality of spectroscopy available for the less well-studied targets, there is no doubt that both the modelling and observational sides of things are surging forward.
+When I began writing this chapter three years ago, I commented that I was of mixed opinion on the overall success of atmospheric modelling because of the poor quality of available spectra.
-Accurate modelling of atmospheric features, while not currently able to give us a definitive answer on compositions, is able to inform our observations to some degree---most usefully on the presence of features like clouds, thermal inversions, and element ratios such as C/O.
+Today, such pessimism is entirely unjustified.
+Spectra at resolutions of $R ~ 10^5$ are available and there has been a tremendous advancement in the detection of molecular species.
-So, with atmospheric modelling and observation a well established and thriving field of research, what next?
+Giant planets are now routinely observed in transmission to establish the chemical compositions of their atmospheres, and these detections are just beginning to happen for super-Earths as well.^[e.g. @Demory2016; @Southworth2016] So, with atmospheric modelling and observation an established and thriving field of research, what next?

 ## Internal structure models